Greece–Israel relations: 2000–2010s

 In June 2017 Prime Minister Netanyahu paid an official visit to Thessaloniki, meeting with members of the city's ancient Jewish community and visiting the historic Monastir synagogue.

 2020s

 On January 2, 2020, the Prime Ministers of Greece, Cyprus and Israel signed the EastMed pipeline deal in Athens.
-Relations between Greece and Israel continued to strengthen with Greece abstaining to vote against Israel in the UN resolution of 2023 during the Gaza war.

 In May 2021, an agreement was reached after a government-to-government negotiation for the establishment of the International Flight Training Center within the Kalamata Air Base premises in Kalamata, Greece.
-The €1.375 billion deal includes a 22-year public-private partnership with Elbit Systems to modernize Greece’s pilot training capabilities.
+The €1.375 billion deal includes a 22-year public-private partnership with Israeli military company Elbit Systems to modernize Greece’s pilot training capabilities.